-As a peer focused group, we understand that everybody’s journey to recovery is unique.
-Our peer led organization encourages participants to share their own lived experiences.
-We believe by forming a community of individuals sharing a recovery journey, similar yet different, we are able offer support, acceptance and understanding.
-This type of support system allows recovery to thrive and individuals to find the acceptance and peace that they are seeking and need to move along their own journey of recovery.
+As a peer focused group, we understand that everyone’s journey to recovery is unique.
+Our peer-led organization encourages participants to share their lived experiences in a safe environment.
+Our community offers a place of support, acceptance, and understanding to those looking to recover from trauma.
+This type of support system creates an environment for recovering individuals to thrive and find the peace they need to move forward in their journey.

 Lari Jones, Chairperson

 Hi, I am Lari (prounced “Larry”).
 The reason I agreed to help with this organization is multi-fold, however one thing is for sure, helping people, helps me.
 I discovered this about myself in my late 20’s and it has been something that I have strived to do in some way, in each stage of my life.

 I have spent 20 years in the home healthcare field providing care to the elderly and physically challenged, beginning with caregiving and eventually as a Director for a non-medical home care company.
 During this time, I served on a volunteer Board of Directors for James Irwin Charter Schools.
 In my 10 years on the BOD, 4 of those years, I served as Vice-President.
 What started out as curiosity about education and parent choice, quickly evolved into a commitment to providing quality, character driven education to all children.
 In addition, I spent many years volunteering for the church I attended as the Hospitality Director.